Johnston Atoll: Climate

+Johnston Atoll has a hot semi-arid climate (Köppen: BSh; Trewartha: BSha).
+It is a dry atoll with just over 26 in of annual rainfall.

 Wildlife

 About 300 species of fish have been recorded from the reefs and inshore waters of the atoll.
 It is also visited by green turtles and Hawaiian monk seals.
-The possibility of humpback whales using the waters as a breeding ground has been suggested, albeit in small numbers and with irregular occurrences so far.
-Many other cetaceans possibly migrate through the area, but the species being most notably confirmed is Cuvier's beaked whales.
+The possibility of humpback whales using the waters as a breeding ground has been suggested, albeit in small numbers and with irregular occurrences.
+Many other cetaceans possibly migrate through the area, including Cuvier's beaked whales.

 Birds

 Seabird species recorded as breeding on the atoll include Bulwer's petrel, wedge-tailed shearwater, Christmas shearwater, white-tailed tropicbird, red-tailed tropicbird, brown booby, red-footed booby, masked booby, great frigatebird, spectacled tern, sooty tern, brown noddy, black noddy, and white tern.
 It is the world's largest colony of red-tailed tropicbirds, with 10,800 nests in 2020.
 It is visited by migratory shorebirds, including the Pacific golden plover, wandering tattler, bristle-thighed curlew, ruddy turnstone and sanderling.
-The island, with its surrounding marine waters, has been recognised as an Important Bird Area by BirdLife International for its seabird colonies.
+The island, with its surrounding marine waters, has been recognized as an Important Bird Area by BirdLife International for its seabird colonies.